mesonbuild/meson/docs/markdown/Quick-guide.md

 The best way to receive the most up-to-date version of Mesonbuild.

-Install as a local user:
+Install as a local user (recommended):
 ```console
 $ pip3 install --user meson
 ```
 Install as root:
 ```console
 $ pip3 install meson
 ```
+*Important: Module installation as a root system package is not recommended for professional development or production use.*

 Installation from source
 --